Dispersal-induced instability in complex ecosystems: Introduction

 We now postulate the form of the Jacobian matrix central to our problem, $\mathbf{M}_q$.
 The elements of this matrix describe how spatial disturbances of wavelength $\lambda = 2\pi/q$ in the abundance of one species affect the abundances of the other species; $q$ is known as the wavenumber \cite{crosshohenberg}.

-Because of the separation of the population into trophic levels, the matrix $\mathbf{M}_q$ has a block structure where each block has different statistics.
-The matrix is comprised of three terms: a diffusion term, an intra-species interaction term and an inter-species interaction term.
-We write
+Because of the trophic structure of the community, the matrix $\mathbf{M}_q$ has a block structure where each block has different statistics.
+Similarly structured random matrices have been used in previous literature \cite{grilli2017, allesina2015}.
+The matrix $\mathbf{M}_q$ is comprised of three terms: a diffusion term, an intra-species interaction term and an inter-species interaction term.
+We write \begin{linenomath}

-The diffusion coefficients for prey and predator species are $D_u$ and $D_v$ respectively (Fig.~\ref{fig:mymatrix}).
-The interaction matrix $\mathbf{A}$ is modelled as having elements drawn from a Gaussian ensemble.
+\end{linenomath} The diffusion coefficients for prey and predator species are $D_u$ and $D_v$ respectively (Fig.~\ref{fig:mymatrix}).
+The interaction matrix $\mathbf{A}$ is modelled as having elements drawn from a correlated Gaussian ensemble, although other distributions may be used to obtain the same results (see Section S7 in the Supplementary Material).
 Further details on the structure of $\mathbf{M}_q$ and how one arrives at this form are given in Fig. \ref{fig:mymatrix} and in the Methods section.

 The problem of analysing stability reduces to finding the eigenvalue spectrum of the matrix $\mathbf{M}_q$.
 If the eigenvalues of this matrix all have negative real parts, then the equilibrium is stable with respect to disturbances of wavenumber $q$.
 Else, it is unstable.
-In order for the equilibrium to be stable on the whole, therefore, all eigenvalues of $\mathbf{M}_q$ must have negative real parts for all values of $q$.
+In order for the equilibrium to be stable on the whole, all eigenvalues of $\mathbf{M}_q$ must have negative real parts for all values of $q$.

 If the number of species in the ecosystem is large, then the eigenvalue spectrum is dependent only on the statistics of $\mathbf{M}_q$ and not on its specific entries.
 Using random-matrix theory and ideas from statistical physics, we are able to deduce a mathematical expression for the support of the eigenvalue spectrum of $\mathbf{M}_q$.
 That is, we can find the region in the complex plane in which the eigenvalues sit and, most importantly, whether or not they have positive real parts.
 Examples are shown in Fig. \ref{fig:turinginstability}. \figsize{0.16}